Mme S Henderson (Co-ordinator of Modern Languages, Head of French)

 The Modern Languages department works hard to provide pupils with many opportunities to practice their languages abroad and develop life skills in adapting to different lifestyles and cultures:

-Year 11/12 French and Spanish linguistic and cultural trips to Paris and Madrid/Barcelona/Andalucia each March
+Year 11/12 French and Spanish linguistic and cultural trips to Paris and Madrid/Barcelona/Andalucía each year.

-At home, each Spring small groups of year 13/14 students are invited to run French and Spanish clubs in local primary schools.
+At home, each year small groups of year 13/14 students are invited to run French and Spanish clubs in local primary schools.

 We enjoy celebrating European Day of Languages at the start of every academic year with European character costumes, food, music and fun.

-We compete in a variety of competitions throughout the year, e.g. All Ireland Linguistics Olympiad (AILO) for all ages, Juvenes Translatores for year 13 students of languages, Opportunity Europe Quiz, Queen’s Debating Competitions in French and Spanish for years 13 & 14 etc
+We compete in a variety of competitions throughout the year, e.g. All Ireland Linguistics Olympiad (AILO) for all ages, National Language Competition, Hispanofest at QUB, Juvenes Translatores for year 13 students of languages, Opportunity Europe Quiz, Queen’s Debating Competitions in French and Spanish for years 13 & 14 etc…

 A pass in a language at GCSE is essential for entry to some universities.
 Fluency in a language will enhance any career and is a great asset if contemplating working in European Law, International Business, Human Relations, Journalism, Translation, Interpretation, Teaching, UNESCO, United Nations, Foreign Embassies, Government Intelligence, Armed Forces, Fashion and the Tourism Industry.